mhaseebaslam/oamk-todo-assignment/README.md

 ## Introduction

-This repository contains a simple to-do list application developed as part of an assignment for OAMK.
-The application allows users to manage their daily activities efficiently by adding, editing, and deleting tasks.
+Welcome to the OAMK TODO Assignment repository!
+This project features a simple yet effective to-do list application created for an assignment at OAMK.
+The app helps users manage their daily tasks by allowing them to add, edit, and delete tasks with ease.

 ## Features

-- **Add new tasks:** Users can add new tasks to their to-do list.
+- **Add New Tasks:** Easily add new tasks to your to-do list to keep track of what needs to be done.
-- **Edit existing tasks:** Users can modify the details of existing tasks.
+- **Edit Existing Tasks:** Modify the details of tasks that are already on your list to keep information up-to-date.
-- **Delete tasks:** Users can remove tasks that are no longer needed.
+- **Delete Tasks:** Remove tasks that you no longer need to focus on.
-- **Mark tasks as completed:** Users can mark tasks as completed to keep track of their progress.
+- **Mark Tasks as Completed:** Keep track of your progress by marking tasks as completed.

 ## Installation

-To set up the application locally, follow these steps:
+To set up the application on your local machine, follow these steps:

-1. **Clone the repository:**
+1. **Clone the Repository:**

     ```bash
     git clone https://github.com/mhaseebaslam/oamk-todo-assignment.git
     ```

-2. **Navigate to the project directory:**
+2. **Navigate to the Project Directory:**

     ```bash
     cd oamk-todo-assignment
     ```

-3. **Install the dependencies:**
+3. **Install the Dependencies:**

     ```bash
     npm install